citrix/accessing-monitor-service-data-citrix-cloud/docs/index.md

-# Access Monitor Service data using the OData v4 endpoint in Citrix Cloud
+# How to aAccess Citrix Monitor Service data using the OData v4 endpoint in Citrix Cloud

 You can now query the Monitor Service data using the OData Version 4 endpoint based on ASP .Net Web API.
 Customers can now run aggregation queries on the Monitor Service data; this feature was not available in OData Version 3 or earlier.